avinashyadav16/JavaScript.info/09_undefined_vs_not_defined.md

-# Episode 6: Undefined vs Not Defined
+# CHAPTER 09: Undefined vs Not Defined

 - In first phase (memory allocation) JS assigns each variable to a placeholder called _undefined_
 - _undefined_ is when memory is allocated for the variable, but no value is assigned yet.